techidaily/site-media-tips/source/_posts/best-iphone-11-friendly-screen-recorders-for-ios-13-top-picks-and-free-downloads.md

 But fitting all these into an iOS APP is dangerous, especially given the fact that Apple typically banned any iOS screen recorder APP.
 Likewise, Vidyo is on the chopping board and currently it's only available outside the APP store.
 However, today we have collected a quality source for **Vidyo screen recorder download**, which is given by the ipahub:https://ipahub.com/app.php?id=1067611079, that being said, you still have to be cautious before you download this officially yanked iOS screen recorder.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/g6xXIR_Uh1A?si=TMXzklPEY50MUM05" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ### Part 3: Quicktime Player - Free Screen Recorder iOS for Mac

 **Price: Free**

 Review - Recording iPhone/iPad screen was made possible by Apple together with the introduction of iOS 8 and OSX Yosemite - so this is a Mac-only utility if you want to record iPhone screen.
 Generally speaking, a pretty good free screen recorder except for audio and video out of sync in recordings now and then.
 If you're looking for one iOS screen recorder that also works for Windows, please look back to 5KPlayer.

 How to Record - Just like any other Apple functionalities, record iPhone, iPad screen with Quicktime Player is handy and fast.
 You can: Connect iPhone and Mac with the lightning cable > Open Quicktime Player > File > New Movie Recording, when the recording window appear, click to get the drop-down menu, where you can select the name of your iPhone/iPad to record, Mic record is optional, which you can enable via the "Built-in Microphone: External Microphone" option.
  When all is prepared, hit "Record" to start.

 Problems - As you can notice, Quicktime Player is a Mac-only screen recorder iOS which relies on an USB cable.
 It really isn't bad for Mac users, but not so for Windows: The U.S. DOHS is urging Windows users to [uninstall Apple's QuickTime player](https://tools.techidaily.com/5kplayer/video-music-player/) immediately due to hacking dangers, that being said, please be cautious before you actually download.

 ### Part 3: Quicktime Player - Free Screen Recorder iOS for Mac

 **Price: Free**

 Review - Recording iPhone/iPad screen was made possible by Apple together with the introduction of iOS 8 and OSX Yosemite - so this is a Mac-only utility if you want to record iPhone screen.
 Generally speaking, a pretty good free screen recorder except for audio and video out of sync in recordings now and then.
 If you're looking for one iOS screen recorder that also works for Windows, please look back to 5KPlayer.

 How to Record - Just like any other Apple functionalities, record iPhone, iPad screen with Quicktime Player is handy and fast.
 You can: Connect iPhone and Mac with the lightning cable > Open Quicktime Player > File > New Movie Recording, when the recording window appear, click to get the drop-down menu, where you can select the name of your iPhone/iPad to record, Mic record is optional, which you can enable via the "Built-in Microphone: External Microphone" option.
  When all is prepared, hit "Record" to start.

 Problems - As you can notice, Quicktime Player is a Mac-only screen recorder iOS which relies on an USB cable.
 It really isn't bad for Mac users, but not so for Windows: The U.S. DOHS is urging Windows users to [uninstall Apple's QuickTime player](https://tools.techidaily.com/5kplayer/video-music-player/) immediately due to hacking dangers, that being said, please be cautious before you actually download.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/n-66V-LRK3Y?si=fNeB2pXCePeQli6E" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Why Choose 5KPlayer - Best Screen Recorder iOS 13 to Download?